 Recent VAWA Settlements Put Affordable Housing Providers on Notice: Comply or Face Consequences

-Recent settlements in Nevada and California highlight the U.S. Department of Housing and Urban Development's (HUD) strengthened enforcement authority under the latest iteration of the Violence Against Women Act (VAWA).
-According to HUD, the two settlements put housing providers "on notice" to understand and comply with the law or face serious consequences.
+Recent settlements in Nevada, Tennessee, Michigan, and California highlight the U.S. Department of Housing and Urban Development's (HUD) strengthened enforcement authority under the latest iteration of the Violence Against Women Act (VAWA).
+The settlement sput housing providers on notice to understand and comply with the law or face serious consequences.

 What is the Violence Against Women Act?

-VAWA was enacted in 1994 and has been amended several times—most recently in 2022.
+VAWA was enacted in 1994 and amended several times, most recently in 2022.
 The VAWA 2022 update gives HUD new enforcement authority to enhance housing protections for survivors of domestic violence, dating violence, sexual assault, and stalking.
 HUD's Office of Fair Housing and Equal Opportunity (FHEO) now handles complaints, investigating them through the existing Fair Housing Act complaint process.

 Under VAWA 2022, housing applicants and residents of HUD rental assistance programs may not be denied housing, evicted, or have their housing assistance terminated because they've experienced domestic violence, dating violence, sexual assault, or stalking.
 Additionally, survivors must be able to access certain remedies, such as requesting an emergency transfer for safety reasons related to the violence.